 Bernie Marcus, The Home Depot co-founder and billionaire philanthropist, dies at 95

-NEW YORK (AP) — Bernard “Bernie” Marcus, the co-founder of The Home Depot, the world’s largest home improvement chain, a billionaire philanthropist, and a big Republican donor, has died.
+NEW YORK (AP) — Bernard “Bernie” Marcus, the co-founder of The Home Depot, a billionaire philanthropist, and a big Republican donor, has died.
 He was 95.

 Marcus died Monday in Boca Raton, Florida, surrounded by family, according to a Home Depot spokesperson.

 Marcus was Home Depot’s CEO as it grew rapidly during its first two decades, and was chairman of the board until his retirement in 2002.
-In recent years, he became an outspoken supporter of former president Donald Trump.
+Home Depot is now the world’s largest home improvement chain.
+In recent years, he became an outspoken supporter of former President Donald Trump.

 “We owe an immeasurable debt of gratitude to Bernie,” the company said in a statement.
 “He was a master merchant and a retail visionary.
 But even more importantly, he valued our associates, customers and communities above all.
 He’s left us with an invaluable legacy and the backbone of our company: our values and culture. ”